RSPH1

 Radial spoke head 1 homolog (RSPH1), also known as cancer/testis antigen 79 (CT79) or testis-specific gene A2 protein (TSGA2), is a protein that in humans is encoded by the RSPH1 gene.

+Function

+This protein is a part of axoneme, which forms the core of a cilium or flagellum.

 Clinical significance

 Mutations in RSPH1 are associated to Primary ciliary dyskinesia.